mau-network/mau/typescript/README.md

 ### Storage Abstraction

-Mau uses a storage abstraction layer that works in both environments:
+Mau uses IndexedDB for persistent storage in the browser.
+The storage abstraction layer provides a file-like interface over IndexedDB's key-value store.

-- **Node.js**: Uses native `fs` module for filesystem operations
-- **Browser**: Uses IndexedDB for persistent storage

-Both implement the same `Storage` interface, making code portable.

 ### Browser P2P with WebRTC